pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 `*`      | Busy user | Tags such as coloured dots, or icons, for each task which indicates the priority of the task (on a scale of 1-3) | Able to decide which task needs to be completed urgently
 `*`      | Group user | Option to categorize my task as a "Group activity" and automatically send notifications (through mail or other social networking platforms) to all other users who are in my team, whenever I make any changes to our work schedule for the group activity; and send them reminders about upcoming deadlines for the tasks.
 Every time I add a new task, I should have also an option to either include it to an existing group activity or add it to a new group activity (different commands for each of these operations). | Improve my work efficiency, and make sure everyone in my team are aware of the work schedule of our project.
 `* `     | User who needs to be reminded of the task before the deadline date. | Set reminders at customized times before the deadline. | Have enough time to complete the task before deadline, even if I forgot to do it.

+## Appendix B: Use Cases

+**Software System**: TaskTracker

+**Actor**: User

+### Use case: Add an event

+**MSS**

+1. User requests to add an event with the specified name, start date/time and end date/time.

+2. TaskTracker adds the event to the database, and notifies the user that the event was successfully added.

+   Use case ends.

+**Extensions**

+1a.
+The start datetime occurs after the end datetime.

+> 1a1.
+TaskTracker notifies the user that the start datetime and end datetime
+>      are invalid.

+> Use case ends.

+1b.
+The range of time specified by the start datetime and end datetime occurs
+    in the past.

+> 1b1.
+TaskTracker warns the user that the event is in the past.

+> Use case resumes from step 2.

+1c.
+The name of the event contains invalid characters.

+> 1c1.
+TaskTracker notifies the user that the event name contains which invalid
+>      character(s).

+> Use case ends.

+1d.
+The name of the event contains leading/trailing whitespace.

+> 1d1.
+TaskTracker silently strips the leading/trailing whitespace from the
+>      name.

+> Use case resumes from step 2.

+### Use case: Add a deadline

+**MSS**

+1. User requests to add a deadline with the specified name and end date/time.

+2. TaskTracker adds the deadline to the database, and notifies the user that the deadline was successfully added.

+   Use case ends.

+**Extensions**

+1a.
+The end datetime occurs in the past.

+> 1a1.
+TaskTracker warns the user that the end datetime is in the past.

+> Use case resumes from step 2.

+1b.
+The name of the deadline contains invalid characters.

+> 1b1.
+TaskTracker notifies the user that the deadline name contains which
+>      invalid character(s).

+> Use case ends.

+1c.
+The name of the deadline contains leading/trailing whitespace.

+> 1c1.
+TaskTracker silently strips the whitespace from the name.

+> Use case resumes from step 2.

+### Use case: Add a floating task

+**MSS**

+1. Use requests to add a floating task with the specified name.

+2. TaskTracker adds the floating task to the database at the lowest priority, and notifies the user that the floating task was successfully added.

+   Use case ends.

+**Extensions**

+1a.
+The name of the floating task contains invalid character(s).

+> 1a1.
+TaskTracker notifies the user that the floating task name contains which
+>      invalid character(s).

+> Use case ends.

+1b.
+The name of the floating task contains leading/trailing whitespace.

+> 1b1.
+TaskTracker silently strips the leading/trailing whitespace from the
+>      name.

+> Use case resumes from step 2.

+### Use case: View all floating tasks

+**MSS**

+1. User requests to view all floating tasks.

+2. TaskTracker displays all floating tasks in the database as a list, ordered from highest to lowest priority. <br>
+   Use case ends.

+**Extensions**

+1a.
+There are no floating tasks in the database.

+> 1a1.
+TaskTracker notifies the user that there are no floating tasks in the
+>      database.

+> Use case ends.